-Procedure: Fraud control
+Procedure: Fraud and Corruption Control

 - The University faces a wide range of potential fraudulent conduct by both internal and external parties, and has put in place various mechanisms to address the risks arising from any incident of fraud.